wenfanwu/1D_Ecosystem_Model_for_LO_paper/README.md

 # 1D_Ecosystem_Model_for_LO_paper

 This one-dimensional (1D) ecosystem model is developed primarily based on the [CoSiNE module](https://ccrm.vims.edu/schismweb/CoSiNE_manual_ZG_v5.pdf) of SCHISM modeling system.
 It is designed to simulate the high-frequency dynamics of bottom dissolved oxygen, as part of Wu et al. (2024, High-frequency dynamics of bottom dissolved oxygen in temperate shelf seas: the joint role of tidal mixing and sediment oxygen demand, *Limnol.
-Oceanogr.* Under Review).
+Oceanogr.* Accepted).

 **CoSiNE_1D_main.m**: the core code of the ecosystem model.